phone: 650-725-2427

 Building 420, Room 294

-I'm a fourth-year graduate student co-advised by Ellen Markman and Carol Dweck.
+I'm a fifth-year graduate student co-advised by Ellen Markman and Carol Dweck.
 Broadly, I'm interested in how subtle cues in the environment (particularly those embedded in language) influence our representations of ourselves and others.
 For instance, how and why do particular phrasings of feedback (e.g., whether we're told "You're a hard worker!" vs. "You work hard!") influence the messages we extract from it?
 And how do these messages, in turn, influence the ways in which we act on the world (and interact with others)?
 I'm also interested in investigating how various framings of preventative health messages lend themselves to different pragmatic inferences and how this influences people's health-related decision-making.

 Prior to starting my graduate studies at Stanford, I worked as a lab manager for the Developmental Investigations of Behavior and Strategy (DIBS) Lab at the University of Chicago, where I worked with Alex Shaw on studies exploring children's developing understanding of reputational and intrinsic motives.
 In ongoing work, we are investigating whether children use others' decision time to make inferences about their preferences.
 I earned a BA in Psychology from Reed College, where I worked with Jennifer Corpus on research examining how subtle linguistic cues embedded in praise influence third parties' reactions to others' success and failure.
 During my undergraduate studies, I spent a summer as a research assistant in the Yale Cognition and Development Lab under the supervision of Richard Ahl and Frank Keil.